zediious/raptor-web/config/README.md

 ## *Game Servers*

 ### **ENABLE_SERVER_QUERY**
-If this is set to `False`, the entire gameservers logic will be disabled.
+If this is set to `False`, the Domain name/port of created Servers will not be queried for player data.
+They will still appear everywhere on the website as normal.

 ### **IMPORT_SERVERS**
 If this is set to `True`, then Servers will be imported from a `server_data_full.json` located at the top level directory of the app, alongside `manage.py`.
 After this process has completed, you MUST stop the server and restart it with this setting back to `False`.